Pusty/writeups/ASISCTFQuals2019/README.md

 print("Done..")
 ```

-Running it reveals that the encryption set was already the second one `[0002]: ASIS{U5in9_Pi_1n_Rev3rs1ng_w4s_e4sy_3n0u9h!!?}`.
+Running it reveals that the encryption set was already the second one
+`[0002]: ASIS{U5in9_Pi_1n_Rev3rs1ng_w4s_e4sy_3n0u9h!!?}`.

 # Medias

     Numbers, how clever and intelligent these numbers are!!

-Medias is a 64bit Linux binary that requests a number parameter to be supplied to decrypt the flag out of entered numbers sha1 hash.
+Medias is a 64bit Linux binary that requests a number parameter to be supplied to decrypt the flag out of the entered numbers sha1 hash.

 ## Solution

-While reversing the first stages of the input verification code the function at 0000289d sticks out as it's pretty linear and depending on it's output the binary either proceeds or stops.
+While reversing the first stages of the input verification code the function at `0000289d` sticks out as it's pretty linear and depending on its output the binary either proceeds or stops.

 ![](medias_verifyFunc.PNG)

-Looking further into it it shows that it checks the input for some constraints, separates it in 3 same sized pieces and runs further compares on them.
+Looking further into it it shows that it checks the input for some constraints, separates it in three pieces with the same size and runs further compares on them.
-Put into z3 they look like this:
+Putting them into z3 looks like this:

 ```python
 from z3 import *